Rule Change: Open

 • sets the APC at $600/MWh, which is different from the Panel’s recommendation of $500/MWh but consistent with its current value.

-On 16 November 2022, the AEMC received a rule change request from the Reliability Panel to change the market price settings to the levels recommended in the 2022 Reliability Standard and Settings Review.
+On 16 November 2022, the AEMC received a rule change request from the Reliability Panel (Panel) to change the market price settings to the levels recommended in the 2022 Reliability Standard and Settings Review (RSS review).

-The Panel proposed an increase to the MPC, CPT and APC for the period 1 July 2025 to 30 June 2028 (the review period).
+To address this identified shortfall, the Panel’s rule change request proposed an increase to the MPC, CPT and APC for the period 1 July 2025 to 30 June 2028.

 On 11 May 2023, the AEMC published a consultation paper seeking feedback on the Panel’s proposed rule change.
-Submissions closed on 22 June 2023 and are published below.
+Submissions closed on 22 June 2023.

 View less